Understanding Healthcare’s Procure to Pay Process

 We also incorporate the contracting focus areas to reduce risk throughout the P2P ecosystem, including centralizing contracts within a health system, tracking spending for tiered pricing and rebates, gaining insight into opportunities to cut costs through pricing negotiations, and managing the item master.

 Supply Chain assumes most of the responsibility in this focus area, including Sourcing, Procurement, Value Analysis, and more.
-However, the end user is also involved as they identify the need for the good or service and may have a say in the vendor chosen.
+However, the need for the good or service is identified by the end user, and they may have a say in the vendor chosen.

-FYI: Our Discovery Review evaluates 25 categories under the contracting focus areas, including contract structure, contract repository, item handling, and contract management.
+FYI: Our Discovery Review evaluates 25 categories under the contracting focus areas, including contract structure, item handling, and contract management.

 2. Requisition, Approval, & PO Creation